Climbing Lake District: South Lakeland

-From gentle scrambles to challenging rock climbs, climbing activities on offer in the Lake District's South Lakeland are wide, varied and suitable for any level of experience.
+From gentle scrambles to challenging rock climbs, climbing activities in the Lake District are wide, varied and suitable for any level of experience.
 Famous as the birthplace of modern rock climbing, the Lake District is the perfect place to begin your climbing career with easy-access roadside crags.

 If you want to challenge yourself to the limit, South Lakeland rock faces have proved to be a forcing-ground of climbing standards for generations.
 Test your nerves and get a stunning perspective on the Lake District's famous landscapes!

 While it cannot really be called climbing, scrambling can be an adventure for ambitious walkers and an exciting step onwards, adding thrills and interest to a big day out.
 You can also go caving and discover the area’s seldom-seen underground caverns.

 If the weather is not being kind, the Lakeland Climbing Centre offers a wide range of indoor climbing and aerial activity sessions from 5 years to adults, for beginners, experts or anything inbetween.
 The Centre incorporates Kendal Wall, which boasts the tallest indoor climbing wall in the country, Kendal CrazyClimb and Europe’s first indoor Via Ferrata.
 The Centre offers a warm and welcoming environment and superb facilities including café with free wi-fi, shop and free car parking.